Voting rights for non-Dutch nationals

 - Who can vote?

-- How do I know if I can vote, and what do I need to do?
+- How do you know if you can vote, and what do you need to do?

 - Casting your vote

 - Information in English